-Letters of intent (LOIs) (also called memoranda of understanding) are rarely utilised in acquisitions of public real estate companies as a result of disclosure obligations, but are quite common for private companies.
-While such agreements are typically non-binding, there are a number of provisions that parties typically include as binding obligations including confidentiality, non-circumvention, choice of law, exclusivity and expense provisions.
+Letters of intent (LOIs) (also called memoranda of understanding) are rarely utilised in acquisitions of public real estate companies as a result of disclosure obligations but are quite common for private companies.
+While those agreements are typically non-binding, there are several provisions that parties typically include as binding obligations including confidentiality, non-circumvention, choice of law, exclusivity and expense provisions.

 Courts, as a general matter, respect provisions contained in LOIs that are intended to be enforceable.
-So long as the terms of the LOI are clearly and unambiguously non-binding, courts will respect the agreement of the parties.
-If, however, a party challenges the non-binding nature of the LOI and the LOI is ambiguous, courts will review and may find aspects of the letter to be enforceable so long as they contain all relevant material terms.
-For these reasons, it is a good practice to clearly state in the LOI that it is non-binding except with respect to the specified provisions in order to avoid ambiguity and potentially damages.
-Unless expressly disclaimed, most jurisdictions in the US will imply a general obligation of all parties to a transaction to negotiate in good faith.
+Provided that the terms of the LOI are clearly and unambiguously non-binding, courts will respect the agreement of the parties.
+If, however, a party challenges the non-binding nature of the LOI and the LOI is ambiguous, courts will review and may find aspects of the letter to be enforceable provided that they contain all relevant material terms.
+For these reasons, it is a good practice to state in the LOI that it is non-binding except concerning the specified provisions to avoid ambiguity and potential damages.
+Unless expressly disclaimed, most jurisdictions in the United States will imply a general obligation of all parties to a transaction to negotiate in good faith.

-Although public real estate companies rarely enter into an LOI to avoid being required to publicly disclose its content, they will require the target to enter into a non-disclosure agreement and in some cases will agree to enter into an exclusivity agreement for a short period of time to give the target time to formulate a proposal.
+Although public real estate companies rarely enter into an LOI to avoid being required to publicly disclose its content, they will require the target to enter into a non-disclosure agreement and in some cases will agree to enter into an exclusivity agreement for a short time to give the target time to formulate a proposal.